oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 This will install openh264 as well and shall fix the problem.

-### Wayland is not shown as an option on the login screen (or the cog icon of the login screen doesn't show at all)
+### (on GNOME) Wayland is not shown as an option on the login screen (or the cog icon of the login screen doesn't show at all)

 1. Edit the `/etc/gdm/custom.conf` file using `sudo nano /etc/gdm/custom.conf`
 2. Ensure that `WaylandEnable=true` is set in that file and make sure that it's uncommented (does not start with a `#`)
 3. Run `sudo ln -s /dev/null /etc/udev/rules.d/61-gdm.rules`
 4. Reboot the system

+The above doesn't apply to a Fedora KDE spin installation since it enforces the use of Wayland and does not have X11 anyway.

 ### The experience on Wayland is not the smoothest (fix Wayland issues)